 - Paraphrasing of another person’s characteristic or original phraseology, metaphor, or other literary device without acknowledgement

-- Citation of nonexistent sources or creation of false information in an assignment
+- Citing nonexistent sources or creating false information in an assignment

-- Attributing to a source ideas or information that is not included in the source
+- Attributing ideas or information to a source that are not included in the source

-- Forgery of University or other official documents (e.g., letters, transcripts, etc.)
+- Forging University or other official documents (such as letters, transcripts, etc.)

 - Impersonating a faculty or staff member

-- Request for special consideration from faculty members or University officials based upon false information or deception
+- Requesting special consideration from faculty members or University officials based upon false information or deception

-- Fabrication of a reason (e.g., medical emergency, etc.) for needing an extension on or for missing an assignment, test, or examination
+- Fabricating a reason (such as a medical emergency, etc.) for needing an extension or for missing an assignment, test or examination

-- Claiming falsely to have completed and/or turned in an assignment, test, or examination
+- Falsely claiming to have completed and/or turned in an assignment, test or exam

 - Falsely reporting an academic ethics violation by another student